This is Not a Sequel: Chapter 2

 Ryder’s eyes narrowed.
 Not angry.
 Assessing.
 Like she’d said something he might use later.

-He let out a short breath through his nose.
+A short breath through his nose.
 Not quite a laugh.

-“You’re doing that thing,” Ryder said.
+“You’re doing that thing,” he said.

-“What thing,” Lady asked.
+“What thing,” she said.

 “The thing where you start a problem,” he said, “and then you want me to fix it.”

-Lady stared at him.
 She could feel her heartbeat in her teeth.

 “I’m not starting anything,” she said.